 The location is pure wilderness with no other inhabitants within 16km of the lodge and the only access is by boat or helicopter.

 Cottages are linked by a floating boardwalk to a floating bakery, kitchen and the main lodge, which has a dining room and lounge.

-Its remote location means the lodge is an ecotourism venture by default: it has been recycling since 1981, has used a hydroxyl waste-water treatment system since 2000 and electricity comes from a water-driven turbine mounted at the base of a waterfall.
+Its remote location means the lodge is a Canadian ecotourism venture by default: it has been recycling since 1981, has used a hydroxyl waste-water treatment system since 2000 and electricity comes from a water-driven turbine mounted at the base of a waterfall.

 Salmon fishing adventure

 The next morning, after being kitted out in chest-high waterproof waders and rubber boots, I climb into a helicopter along with four other guests.